Homework 2

 Answer the following in a Word or .txt document.
 Attach this to the same submission as for part B

 2. Create a single long boolean expression that matches each of the following situations.
-You don't need to write surrounding code, but do make up variable names.
+You don't need to write surrounding code, but do make up variable names as needed.

 Part B